bibliotecadebabel/EvAI/README.md

 # EvAI

-To start architecture, search follow these steps:
+To start architecture search, follow these steps:

 1. Execute run_product.py
 2. select the number of threads, max layers, set mutation coefficient (1 is suggested), and number children architectures (4-8).